masonrogers/PodcastAssistant/README.md

 The build process bundles pip's CA certificates so that pip can install missing packages at runtime.
 It also packages ``requirements.txt`` next to the executable so the bootstrapper can read it when frozen.
+It further collects all ``whispercpp`` resources so the embedded transcription engine works out of the box.

 When running the bundled executable, the bootstrapper checks ``sys.frozen`` and loads this bundled ``requirements.txt`` from the executable's directory.
 When